tutikka/UntappdML/README.md

 Forwarding                    https://ae19c1fcdf17.ngrok.io -> http://localhost:5000
 ```

-You can use one of these, for example to access the UI with a tablet or mobile device.
+You can use either of these to access the UI from the Internet, for example using a tablet or mobile device.